Xbox Series X price and pre-orders: how and when to buy Microsoft's latest console

 The Xbox Series X price is going to be an interesting affair.
 Refusing to repeat their mistakes of 2013, Microsoft has already indicated that it's looking to pitch the Xbox Series X price lower than that of the PS5.
 With some seriously impressive features hidden inside that cuboid shell, however, just how they're going to keep their Xbox Series X price competitive remains to be seen.
 Plus, just how well Xbox Series X pre-orders are going to run following the poor quality of the previous generation's original bundle deals remains to be seen.

-The fact of the matter is this a damn powerful console.
+The fact of the matter is the Xbox Series X is a damn powerful console.
 Those 12 teraflops of GPU processing, ray-tracing, Navi graphics, and the new Zen 2 CPU, plus a crazy expensive SSD, and 120fps, potential 8K output aren't going to be utilized much in our current generation.
 We'll see the bottom-line benefits, for sure - minimal to zero loading times, a snappy Quick Resume to switch between multiple games and the hardware to support a fantastic Project xCloud experience, but this is a console for future-proofing, and that's where the Xbox Series X price is called into question.

 Right now, these components don't come cheap and, like the PS5, Microsoft is keeping a wary eye on the competition to ensure its Xbox Series X price is perfectly positioned come both Holiday 2020 and the Xbox Series X pre-order window.